 Tahini Balsamic Dressing

 Tahini balsamic dressing is thick, creamy, tangy and so simple to make.
-Making your own homemade salad dressing with just a few simple ingredients is so easy, you are never going to have to buy store-bought dressing again.
+Made with simple pantry ingredients, making your own homemade salad dressing is so easy!
 This balsamic tahini dressing can be used on salads, on sandwiches, wraps, or as a dip.

-If you love making your own salad dressing at home, try this basil balsamic vinaigrette or one of these 6 healthy salad dressing recipes!
+If you love making your own salad dressing at home, try this basil balsamic vinaigrette or maple tahini dressing.

 - Balsamic vinegar – balsamic vinegar is the star of this recipe.
 Be sure to use a balsamic vinegar that you enjoy (they can range in flavor based on the acidity of the vinegar).